September 4-8, 2006, Ensenada, Baja California, Mexico

 J. Vink "Cas A/44Ti, hard X ray emission"

-B. Perez "Progenitor Stars and CSM of SNe in the
+B. Perez "Progenitor Stars and CSM of SNe in the Range 23-33 Mo and Their Relation with SNR Cas A"

 S. Park "Xray observations of SNR with CSM interaction(G292, 1987A)"